When you ship your instrument, these are a few things to consider:

 3. Postage expenses:

 a.
 The smaller the parcel, the cheaper the shipping costs.
-Most instruments have a very low per/inch weight so instead you end up paying for volume.
-You can save considerably if you ship without the case, but always ensure that it is well protected.
+Most instruments have a very low per-inch weight, so instead, you end up paying for volume.
+You can save considerably if you ship without the case, but always ensure it is well protected.

 4. Insurance issues:

-If the instrument gets lost or damaged it might become an expensive experience.
+If the instrument gets lost or damaged, it might become an expensive experience.
 Luckily it happens very infrequently.
-That said, it is still wise to take some precautions and purchase shipping insurance.
+That said, taking some precautions and purchasing shipping insurance is still wise.

 a.
-Shipping companies shipping insurance can be very expensive, therefore;
+Shipping company's shipping insurance can be very expensive, therefore;